-Banitsa can be served for breakfast, for lunch and even for dinner.
-It is made of pastry, eggs and can be filled with a variety of ingredients – cheese, minced meat, spinach, etc. According to custom on New Year’s Eve lucky charms (usually small pieces of paper with wishes written on them) are put into the banitsa and everyone receives one with their serving so they can check what will the next year bring to them.
+Banitsa can be served for breakfast, also for lunch and even for dinner.
+It is made of pastry, eggs and can be filled with a variety of ingredients – cheese, minced meat, spinach, etc. According to custom on New Year’s Eve, lucky charms (usually small pieces of paper with wishes written on them) are put into the banitsa and everyone receives one with their serving so they can check what will the next year bring to them.

 Bulgarians are well-known for their rakia – an alcoholic drink prepared on the Balkans.
-Some people compare the Bulgarian rakia to the Japanese sake.
+Some people compare the Bulgarian rakia to Japanese sake.